fatihsamur/fatihsamur-blog/src/pages/index.md

   - type: section_content
     title: About
     section_id: about
+    content: >
-    content: ' I like to build web applications and share about them.
-In this blog I mostly write about programming, web development, machine learning, neuroscience and also I share my thoughts on anything related to science, technology and philosophy. '
+      Beside being a doctor, as a self-taught software developer, I am very passionate about technology.
+In this blog I mostly write about programming, web development, artificial intelligence, neuroscience and also I share my thoughts on anything related to science, technology and future of medicine.
     actions:
       - type: action
         label: Contact Me